Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 What You Should Know

-If you use a gold-filled chain you will need to use a 14kt gold jump ring as the weld will alloy the gold-filled metal.
-As a style choice, you may like to use sterling silver jump rings as well.
-We don't recommend gold-filled for permanent jewelry because it is not a solid product, but layered.
-This means over time the gold layer can wear off, exposing the brass underneath.
-Gold-filled is more susceptible to tarnishing than solid gold.
-Learn more about gold-filled by reading some of our other articles.
 You should also pay close attention to the safety warnings associated with your pulse arc welder to ensure you and your customers do not get injured.
-Keep in mind that although it's possible to create a permanent necklace or anklet, by nature these may be more prone to breaking based on the location of the jewelry.
+Keep in mind that although it's possible to create a 'permanent' necklace or anklet, by nature these may be more prone to breaking based on the location of the jewelry.

 Jewelry Welding Agreements

-Have questions about what may or may not work for permanent jewelry?
-Reach out to us at service@halsteadbead.com and we'll be happy to help you figure out if a particular chain will work!
+Have questions about what may or may not work for welded jewelry?
+Reach out to us at [email protected] and we'll be happy to help you figure out if a particular chain will work!

 Check out these related articles: